prometheus/test-infra/tools/amgh/README.md

-# amgh - Alertmanager GitHub Reciever
+# amgh - Alertmanager GitHub Receiver

 A simple webhook server that can be added as a webhook reciver in alertmanager config.

-It listens at the `/hook` endpoint and on port `:8080` by default.
+It listens at the `/hook` endpoint on port `:8080` by default.

 ### Features
 - Posts comments on Github PRs/issues based on the `prNum` label of alerts.